LyonMissa/WeatherDapplication/README.md

 #UPDATE

-Added a function to keep record of all users who utilized the aepp to get weather updates to give it tranparency and interactivity.
+updated the contract and added a function to keep record of all users who utilized the aepp to get weather updates to give it tranparency and interactivity.